-When it comes to audio, the name Sennheiser is synonymous with excellent sound quality as well as pricey extravagance.
-But that doesn't mean you have to break your budget to get your hands on a pair.
-You can snang the Sennheiser HD 4.50 BTNC wireless headphones for a reasonable $199 and get a comfy and elegant design, active noise cancellation, NFC for easy pairing and long battery life.
-The noise cancellation isn't quite Bose-level quality, but overall, the Sennheiser HD 4.50 BTNC is an excellent choice for travelers who are looking to cut the cord without breaking the bank.
+You can snag the Sennheiser HD 4.50 BTNC wireless headphones for a reasonable $199 and get a comfy and elegant design, active noise cancellation, NFC for easy pairing and long battery life.
+The noise cancellation isn't quite Bose-level quality, but overall, the Sennheiser HD 4.50 BTNC is an excellent choice for travelers and is good enough to make our best noise cancelling headphones list.

 The Sennheiser HD 4.50 BTNC has a muted design with a matte-black exterior accented by chrome on the headband and around the ear cups.
 You'll find the Sennheiser symbol tastefully added in multiple places along the top and sides.